emcrisostomo/fswatch/README.md

   * The **FSEvents** monitor, available only on OS X, has no known limitations, and scales very well with the number of files being observed.

+  * The **File Events Notification** monitor, available on Solaris kernels and its derivatives, has no known limitations.

   * The **kqueue** monitor, available on any \*BSD system featuring kqueue, requires a file descriptor to be opened for every file being watched.
 As a result, this monitor scales badly with the number of files being observed, and may begin to misbehave as soon as the `fswatch` process runs out of file descriptors.
 In this case, `fswatch` dumps one error on standard error for every file that cannot be opened.

   * The **inotify** monitor, available on Linux since kernel 2.6.13, may suffer a queue overflow if events are generated faster than they are read from the queue.
 In any case, the application is guaranteed to receive an overflow notification which can be handled to gracefully recover.  `fswatch` currently throws an exception if a queue overflow occurs.
 Future versions will handle the overflow by emitting proper notifications.

   * The **Windows** monitor can only establish a watch _directories_, not files.
     To watch a file, its parent directory must be watched in order to receive change events for all the directory's children, _recursively_ at any depth.
     Optionally, change events can be filtered to include only changes to the desired file.

   * The **poll** monitor, available on any platform, only relies on available CPU and memory to perform its task.
 The performance of this monitor degrades linearly with the number of files being watched.